The five-time Wimbledon champion Venus Williams lost her opening match at this year’s tournament.

 There was success for British player Heather Watson who won her first ever Wimbledon match yesterday 6-2 6-1 on the famous centre court.

 Both Andy Murray and Rafael Nadal are in action today as they start on their Wimbledon challenge.
-There are still tickets available every day for the tournament so anyone staying at central London hotels over the next two weeks may be tempted to head for SW19 to soak up the pre-Olympic atmosphere.
+There are still tickets available every day for the tournament so anyone staying at The Montcalm Hotels London over the next two weeks may be tempted to head for SW19 to soak up the pre-Olympic atmosphere.